Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: The Findings

-We witnessed a variety of different patterns in the ways by which the participants completed their evaluations.
-Partly because the CorpoCapitalist prototype restricted interactions (e.g., in that the AI's evaluation was always available without request without a chance to opt out from seeing it), the participants developed several workaround to avoid characteristics that disturbed their work.
-First, many participants told that they tried to avoid looking at the AI's evaluation and become biased while they were formulating their own opinion.
-Some of them, in contrast, read the AI's evaluation justification because it provided an overall summary of the much longer news article.
-This helped them absorb the details of the task more quickly, and then generate their own evaluation.
-A third group of participants worked in an interchanging mode where they compared the news article and the AI's explanation by moving back and forth between them, thereby to identify differences between their own interpretations and the ones by the AI.
-Finally, some participants were not concerned about being biased after reading the AI's evaluations.
-This was because they considered them a priori erroneous, and analysed them with a critical eye.
-In their viewpoint, their own evaluations were content that would be used to retrain AI and remove its weaknesses.
+We witnessed a whole host of patterns in the participants' completion of their evaluations.
+Partly because the CorpoCapitalist prototype restricted interaction options (e.g., in that the system-generated evaluation was always available, with no opting out possible, and could never be suppressed), the participants developed several workarounds to circumvent disturbances to their work.
+Firstly, many of them stated that they tried to avoid looking at the AI's evaluation and thereby absorbing biases in the course of formulating their own opinion.
+Others, in contrast, read the evaluation justification because, in some respects, it provided a concise summary of the news article.
+This helped them absorb the details of the task more quickly, then formulate their own evaluation.
+A third group of participants adopted an approach of interleaved reading: they judged the news article alongside the rationale by iterating between the two -- going `back and forth' to identify differences between their interpretations and the ones offered.
+Finally, some participants had no worries about ending up biased after reading the system's evaluations.
+They claimed this to be because they regarded the assessments as \emph{a priori} erroneous so analysed them with a critical eye.
+They viewed their own evaluations as input to retraining the AI, whereby they would serve as content that could help eliminate AI's weaknesses.

-In contrast to this heterogeneity, the MyData prototype was almost uniformly used in only one way.
-The participants selected one of the news articles for their analysis, they investigated it, wrote notes for themselves in the text box occasionally, and provided their assessment.
-Then they clicked the button that ``generated'' the AI's evaluation, and then compared their assessment to it.
+The MyData prototype, on the other hand, saw much less heterogeneous use.
+It was almost uniformly used in one way alone: the participant chose one of the news articles for analysis, investigated it, occasionally wrote notes for personal reference in the text box provided, and selected their assessment using the radio button set.
+They then clicked the button in the bottom of the screen and generated an evaluation by the model, and could then compare their own assessment to that of the model.
+Finally they clicked the Submit button.